Wrongful Birth Claims

 Our experience in wrongful birth claims

 Wrongful birth can be very overwhelming for parents.
 A claim is about securing the best care and quality of life for your child and your family.
+A wrongful birth claim could help with:

-• compensation for your loss of earnings
+• Compensation for pain, distress and loss of income

 Expert, local medical negligence solicitors